SuduIDE/toolchain-website/_projects/usvm.md

 If we modify the above program a little, things change drastically:
 ![False positive sample]({{ "/assets/images/usvm/injection_fp.png" | relative_url }})

 All interprodecural dataflow analysers we've tried report the similar warning for this program.
-However, this is false alarm:
+However, this is false alarm: untrusted data is read only in development mode (that is, when `production` field is false), but the real database query happens only in production mode.

 The reason why the existing analysers are wrong is the lack of condition-sensitive analysis: they simply do not understand that untrusted data is emitted only under conditions that prevent program from getting into `checkUserIsAdminProd` method.